Annie (musical): 1997 Broadway revival

 More controversy surrounding the show involved Nell Carter.
 Carter reportedly was very upset when commercials promoting the show used a different actress, Marcia Lewis, a white actress, as Miss Hannigan.
 The producers claimed that the commercials, which were made during an earlier production, were too costly to reshoot.
 Carter felt that racism played a part in the decision.
 "Maybe they do not want audiences to know Nell Carter is black", she told the New York Post.
 However, the ads did mention that Carter was in the show.
 "It hurts a lot", Carter told the Post, "I've asked them nicely to stop it — it's insulting to me as a black woman."
 Later reports stated that "Nell Carter of Broadway's Annie denied Thursday that she called her show's producers racist because they chose to air commercials featuring a previous Miss Hannigan—who is white—instead of her."
 Her statement, released by the Associated Press, read: "'Yes, it is true that I and my representatives have gone to management on more than one occasion about the commercial and were told that there was nothing they could do about it,' Carter said in a statement Thursday.
 'Therefore, I have resigned myself to the fact that this is the way it is.'
 The statement also addressed the alleged charges of racism, first published in Thursday's New York Post.
 Carter is black.
 'I, Nell Carter, never, ever, ever accused my producers or anyone in the show of racism,' she said.
 Producers have said it is too expensive to film a new commercial."
 Carter was later replaced by another white actress, Sally Struthers.
 The revival closed on October 19, 1997, after 14 previews and 239 performances.

-West End revival (1998)
+1998 West End revival

 The show was revived at the Victoria Palace Theatre, running from September 30, 1998, to February 28, 1999.
 It starred Lesley Joseph and then Lily Savage (the female alter ego of comedian Paul O'Grady) as Miss Hannigan and Kevin Colson as Warbucks.
 The young girls who played Annie were Charlene Barton, Tasha-Jay Gold, Libby Gore and Sophie McShera.
 Orphans included Dominique Moore as documented on Paddington Green.

-1999–2000 United States tour
+1999–2000 US tour

 Starting in August 1999, the post Broadway national tour continued with Meredith Anne Bull as Annie.
 In the spring of 2000, Ashley Wieronski, who had been playing Duffy, moved up to play Annie.
 In July 2000, Dana Benedict took over as Annie.